-The price of even a cheap basic printer is expensive to make and the industry takes advantage of this by virtually giving away the printers, knowing fully well, that they will make their dollars back in terms of ink sales.
+Making even a cheap, basic printer, is expensive.
+And so the industry takes advantage of this, by virtually giving away the printers, knowing full well that they will make their dollars back in terms of ink sales.

-Think about having to print 4800 dpi and have a crisp and precise printout, is no easy feat.
+Think about having to print 4800 dpi and have a crisp and precise printout.
+This is no easy feat!

 Want to take advantage of this?

-To quickly sum up everything here and to answer the question thus far, is that, it is virtually cheaper to buy a new printer than ink, but there’s a catch.
+To quickly sum up everything here, and to answer the question thus far, it is virtually cheaper to buy a new printer than ink – but there’s a catch.

-There are many more mechanisms on printers that discourages and avoids people from getting a new printer each time the ink runs out, because the prices of printers are nearly equivalent to the price of inks.
+There are many more mechanisms on printers that discourages, and avoids people getting a new printer each time the ink runs out, because the prices of printers are nearly equivalent to the price of inks.

-Not to speak bad of printer makers, but some printer inks will self sabotage and need replacing after a short period of time, this is a way to make consumers buy ink at a regular interval.
+Not to speak badly of printer makers, but some printer inks will self sabotage and need replacing after a short period of time.
+This is a way to make consumers buy ink at regular intervals.

-Furthermore, printers detect chips embedded on the side of the ink to check if the ink is from the manufacturer themselves or not, in other words, printers now mostly accept OEM or original manufacturer cartridges, this makes sure that people are only buying from them.
+Furthermore, printers detect chips embedded on the side of the ink to check if the ink is from the manufacturer themselves or not.
+In other words, printers now mostly accept OEM or original manufacturer cartridges, which makes sure that people are only buying from them.

 Whether this is an ethical model of business or not, that is up to you to decide, but to answer the question for the last time, yes! printers are nearly cheaper than inks, but they still aren’t.

-In other words this allows for reoccurring sales just as how butter goes with bread, but in this case, the bread lasts a long time and may continually need it’s butter (ink).
+In other words, this allows for recurring sales, just as how butter goes with bread, but in this case, the bread lasts a long time and may continually need it’s butter (ink).

-Although, it would not be correct to say that, printers are cheaper than inks, the said statement, would however be true, in the long run as the inks virtually cost more than the printer itself, in the long run.
+Although, it would not be correct to say that printers are cheaper than inks, the said statement would however, be true in the long run, as the inks virtually cost more than the printer itself.